hinnefe2/hinnefe2.github.io/_posts/2017-12-03-alethiomoji.md

 ---
 layout: post
-title: "An alethiometer for the modern age"
+title: "An Alethiometer for the Modern Age"
 tags:
     - python
     - tools